 It added that other elements including the release of detainees, a nationwide cease-fire and establishing a safe and neutral environment to hold free and fair elections under full U.N. supervision, should be ensured.

-The committee is mandated by the U.N.-facilitated Geneva process to prepare and draft constitutional reforms to pave the way for a political settlement in Syria.
-The 150-member committee is formed of a subcommittee of 45 members responsible for preparing a draft of the new constitution.
+The committee is mandated within the context of a U.N.-facilitated Geneva process, to prepare and draft for popular approval of constitutional reforms paving the way for a political settlement in Syria.

 On Nov.
 25, the Assad regime delegation left on the first day of the second round of talks.